stoeps13/connections-doc/source/admin/customize/r_customize_js_files.md

 ## Bookmarklet { .section}

+!!! note
-**Note:** The bookmarklet is the window that displays when you add a bookmark.
+    The bookmarklet is the window that displays when you add a bookmark.
 It is in the Common.ear file.
 The bookmarklet allows users to add bookmarks to different applications, such as Communities or Activities.
 Users can add a button to their browser that allows them to access the bookmarklet window.
 Every page in Connections has a **Bookmarking Tools** link in the page footer that allows users to install this toolbar button.

 |Description|Source location|Place customizations in|
 |-----------|---------------|-----------------------|